 Thank you so much for agreeing to be interviewed Stephen

-Bio: Diagnosed with "Atypical Development with strong autistic tendencies" Dr. Shore was viewed as "too sick" to be treated on an outpatient basis and recommended for institutionalization.
+Name: Stephen Mark Shore** Bio:** Diagnosed with "Atypical Development with strong autistic tendencies" Dr. Shore was viewed as "too sick" to be treated on an outpatient basis and recommended for institutionalization.
 Nonverbal until four, and with much help from his parents, teachers, and others, Stephen completed his doctoral dissertation at Boston University focused on matching best practice to the needs of people on the autism spectrum.

 In addition to working with children and talking about life on the autism spectrum, Stephen presents and consults internationally on adult issues pertinent to education, relationships, employment, advocacy, and disclosure as discussed in his books Beyond the Wall:

 President emeritus of the Asperger's Association of New England, Dr. Shore serves on the Interagency Autism Coordinating Committee for the Board of Directors for the Autism Society of America, Unlocking Autism, MAAP, the College Internship Program, and USAA.